thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Customer's attributes/latest telemetry mapping** - controls whether to add attributes or the latest telemetry data to the message.

-  * **Source attribute/telemetry key** - key that will be used to retrieve the attribute/latest telemetry value from the customer.
+  * **Source attribute/telemetry key** - key that will be used to retrieve the attribute or latest telemetry value from the customer.
   * **Target key** - key that will store the retrieved value in the outgoing message.

   > **Note:** All input fields support [templatization](/docs/{{docsPrefix}}user-guide/templatization/).